Oracle posterior contraction rates under hierarchical priors: Introduction

 \subsection{Organization}

-Section \ref{section:gen_frame} is devoted to the general model selection theory.
-We work out a wide range of experiments that fit into our general theory in Section \ref{section:models}.
-Section \ref{section:application} discusses various concrete applications as mentioned above.
-Most detailed proofs are deferred to Sections \ref{section:proof_main_result}-\ref{section:proof_high_dim} and the Appendix.
+Section \ref{section:gen_frame} is devoted to the general results on oracle posterior contraction rates.
+We work out a wide range of experiments and some concrete applications that fit into our general theory in Section \ref{section:models}.
+Detailed proofs are deferred to the Appendix.